Nonlinear topological edge states, topological gap solitons, and self-induced topological edge states in nonlinear Su-Schrieffer-Heeger circuit lattices: Conclusion

-\textbf{Conclusion.} This work experimentally and theoretically reveals the existence of the nonlinear topological edge states and topological gap solitons in SSH circuit lattices.
-Contrary to the conventional understanding of the bulk-boundary correspondence, we demonstrate the formation of the self-induced topological edge states that reside at the physical termination (rather than the nonlinearity-induced interface) of a nonlinear nontopological lattice.
-This exotic type of nonlinear topological states may pave the way to exploring intriguing topological states in more complex nonlinear topological systems, such as high-dimensional or higher-order systems, and the platform of nonlinear electrical circuits may be used to explore the interacting topological physics \cite{ncommun13-2392} (see Supplementary Note 2).
+In conclusion, we experimentally and theoretically reveals the existence of the nonlinear topological edge states and topological gap solitons in the nonlinear SSH circuit lattices.
+Contrary to the conventional understanding of the bulk-boundary correspondence, we demonstrate the formation of the self-induced topological edge states that reside at the physical termination (rather than the nonlinearity-induced interface) of a nonlinear topologically trivial lattice.
+This exotic type of nonlinear topological states may pave the way to exploring intriguing topological states in more complex nonlinear topological systems, such as high-dimensional or higher-order systems, and the platform of nonlinear electric circuits may be used to explore the interacting topological physics \cite{ncommun13-2392}.